 The course introduces students to the prose and poetry of British and American nature writers.
 It also helps them understand the historical, social and intellectual background of various literary periods.
-(Prerequisite: ENGL100L or Permission of Instructor)
+(ENGL100L may be taken concurrently)

 ENGL255L Popular Fiction CL3 L0 CR3